iffiX/machin/docs/source/advance/architecture_overview.rst

 ``[batch_size, 1]``, and a ``float`` discount.
-Users might want to implement a vectorized reward function, which returns a reward of shape ``[batch_size, reward_dims]``, then they will have to overload :meth:`.DDPG.reward_func` and make sure that other statements in ``.DDPG.update`` will cooperate with their new reward function, defined in their sub classes inherited from :class:`.DDPG`.
+Users might want to implement a vectorized reward function, which returns a reward of shape ``[batch_size, reward_dims]``, then they will have to overload :meth:`.DDPG.reward_func` and make sure that other statements in :meth:`.DDPG.update` will cooperate with their new reward function, defined in their sub classes inherited from :class:`.DDPG`.

 For a detailed list of these restrictions, please refer to